Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Some popular chatbot providers you may want to check out:

-Some really effective and popular live sales agent chat providers are:
+Some effective and popular live sales agent chat providers are:

-Use AI to deliver more levels of personalization
+Use marketing automation and AI to deliver more levels of personalization

 So start by first taking a stock of what your capabilities and your resources are.
 Define your customers’ marketing journey through your Marketing and Sales team.
 See where you are performing well and where you need help.

-In order to best utilize AI for personalization, first find gaps that can be bridged by AI.
+To best utilize AI for personalization, find gaps that can be bridged by AI.

 Here are some ways to best use AI for personalization: